Greinke gets 200th win, pitches Astros past A’s 4-1

 The A’s also had a five-game winning streak against division opponents snapped, their longest vs. the AL West all season.

-Not that Oakland manager Bob Melvin is busy scoreboard watching yet at this relatively early stage — neither the division race nor the wild-card standings.
+Not that Melvin is busy scoreboard watching yet at this relatively early stage — neither the division race nor the wild-card standings.

 “I think that’s a personal thing.
 I don’t look at either right now,” Melvin said.
 “We’re just trying to win as many games as we can.
 We know we’re quite a bit behind these guys, so every game we can win against them gets us a little bit closer.
 We’re still in August.
 It’s not until a little bit later in September ’til I start focusing on kind of where we are as far as the division and the wild card.
 Things flip around pretty quickly.”